Cohort-Based Active Modality Acquisition: Experiments

-Our empirical evaluation confirms the effectiveness of \ac{cama}.
-We benchmark our imputation-based strategies against oracles, upper-bound heuristics, and baselines across multiple datasets.
-Full results are aggregated in \Cref{tab:acquisition_strategy_performance_auroc_auprc_mimic_symile,tab:acquisition_strategy_performance_auroc_auprc_mosei,tab:results_ukbb_auroc_aucpr} by averaging over permutations of missing input modalities and multiple random instantiations for each missingness configuration.
-As expected, oracle strategies serve as an upper bound and consistently achieve the highest performance.
+In the following, we show the effectiveness of \ac{cama} and the proposed model architecture with downstream tasks (\Cref{fig:auroc_curves_side_by_side}, \Cref{tab:acquisition_strategy_performance_auroc_auprc_mimic_symile,tab:acquisition_strategy_performance_auroc_auprc_mosei,tab:results_ukbb_auroc_aucpr}), ablations (\Cref{tab:ablation}) and the general performance added due to modality acquisitions (\Cref{tab:auroc_binary_and_multiclass_mean}).
+First, as a sanity check and as expected, the \ac{auroc} on every dataset is increased after acquisition of the additional modality (\Cref{tab:auroc_binary_and_multiclass_mean}).
+Second, oracle \acp{af} serve as an upper bound and achieve the highest performance (\Cref{tab:acquisition_strategy_performance_auroc_auprc_mimic_symile,tab:acquisition_strategy_performance_auroc_auprc_mosei,tab:results_ukbb_auroc_aucpr}).
 Surprisingly, oracle gains can exceed the value of one, as a strategic mix of pre-acquisition and post-acquisition samples can outperform a purely post-acquisition cohort.
-To benchmark the acquisition logic itself, we use label-agnostic upper-bound heuristics that access acquired scores $\rs_i^{\textnormal{acquired}}$.
-Among these, strategies based on \ac{kldiv} and rank change perform well, indicating that prioritizing large predictive shifts or cohort reordering is an effective heuristic in this setting.
-Our main approach for handling the \ac{cama} setting comprises imputation-based strategies that leverage a generative model $f_{\text{imp}}$ to predict counterfactual outcomes.
-The imputation-based \ac{kldiv} strategy consistently and significantly outperforms all other non-oracle methods.
+To benchmark the acquisition logic itself, we use label-agnostic upper-bound heuristics that access acquired scores $\rs_i^{\textnormal{acquired}}$. \acp{af} based on \ac{kldiv} and rank change perform well, indicating that prioritizing large predictive shifts or cohort reordering is an effective heuristic in this setting.
+The imputation-based \ac{kldiv} strategy consistently outperforms all other non-oracle methods.
 This \ac{af} effectively identifies samples predicted to have the largest shift in their class probability distribution (\Cref{fig:auroc_curves_side_by_side}).
-In contrast, imputation-based strategies relying on rank change, final uncertainty, or final probability are considerably weaker, suggesting that quantifying the change in prediction is more effective than estimating the final state.
-While our primary results with respect to imputation-based \acp{af} use \acp{ddpm}, a \ac{bcvae} variant offers significantly faster inference for a minor trade-off in performance (\Cref{tab:runtime,app:rbt_bcvae_symile}).
-The relative performance ranking of these strategies is largely consistent across all datasets, including the large-scale \ac{ukbb} cohort with approximately 100{,}000 samples and 15 modalities.
-This confirms the robustness and scalability of our framework in a challenging setting.
-In summary, our results affirm the superiority of the imputation-based \ac{kldiv} strategy, which achieved substantial and reliable gains over all baselines and heuristic methods.
-Additional results in \Cref{app:detailed_results_mosei,app:detailed_results_mimic_symile,app:results_mimic_haim}.
+In contrast, imputation-based \acp{af} relying on rank change, final uncertainty, or final probability are considerably weaker, suggesting that the change in prediction is more effective than estimating the final state.
+While our primary results for imputation-based \acp{af} use \acp{ddpm}, a \ac{bcvae} variant offers faster inference for a trade-off in performance (\Cref{tab:runtime,app:rbt_bcvae_symile}).
+Overall, this confirms the robustness and scalability of our framework in a challenging setting.
+Our results affirm the superiority of the imputation-based \ac{kldiv} strategy, which achieved substantial and reliable gains over all baselines and heuristics.
+Details in \Cref{app:detailed_results_mosei,app:detailed_results_mimic_symile,app:results_mimic_haim}.